Table of Contents

 Gigabyte Aorus PCIe 4.0 M.2

-This is a high-performance internal drive which is available in either 1 or 2 terabytes.
+This is an incredible performance internal drive that is available in either 1 or 2 terabytes.
 It would be number one on this list if the price wasn’t weighing it down.
-The 2 terabyte version generally comes with a jaw-dropping price-tag.
+The 2 terabyte version generally comes with a jaw-dropping price tag.

 Regarding the heatsink, we can’t help but worry a little bit about it.
-After all, this is a PCIe 4.0 SSD with higher performance and everything.
+After all, this is a PCIe 4.0 SSD with higher performance, great sequential speeds, and everything.
 So, it’s definitely going to need a bit of cooling.